Li Yuan (writer)

-Li Yuan (李遠 (Lí Oán); born 31 October 1951), also known by his pen name Hsiao Yeh (小野 (Sió-iá)), is a Taiwanese novelist, screenwriter and politician who is the minister of Culture since 2024.
+Li Yuan (李遠 (Lí Oán); born 31 October 1951), also known by his pen name Hsiao Yeh (小野 (Sió-iá)), is a Taiwanese novelist, screenwriter and politician who has been Minister of Culture since 2024.

 Early life and education

-Li's family is of Hakka descent and originates from Wuping County, moving to Taiwan in 1949.
 Li Yuan was born in Monga, Taipei, on 31 October 1951.
+He is of Hakka Chinese descent.
+His family's ancestral home was in Wuping County; his parents moved to Taiwan in 1949.
 His father was a statistician and his mother taught writing at National Taiwan Normal University (NTNU), later becoming a journalist.

 Li's father gave his eldest son the pen name Hsiao Yeh, and both parents encouraged him to write.
 Li read classics such as War and Peace and The Old Man and the Sea at the age of 11, at the behest of his father and was forced to write reports on them afterward, though Li preferred to draw cartoons and perform plays instead.

-After studying biology at NTNU, Li earned a graduate degree in microbiology from the State University of New York at Buffalo in the United States.
-Upon his return to Taiwan, Li became a teaching assistant at National Yang Ming University.
+Li graduated from National Taiwan Normal University with a bachelor's degree in biology.
+He then earned a Master of Science (M.S.) in microbiology from the State University of New York at Buffalo in the United States.
+Upon returning to Taiwan, Li became a teaching assistant at National Yang Ming University.